adamcesco/Unofficial-Scrabble-Library/README.md

 #### Time Measurements and Speed

 The average time it takes the "scl" scrabble vectorizers to compute all possible moves for a given board and rack is dependent on the number of words that can be made from the current rack.
 For example, with a board pre-set with 5 words on it, and a rack of 7 different common letters, the word-generation time metric was ~0.18 seconds (on my local machine) to compute all playable moves.
-Racks with blanks take more time to compute due to current move generation logic and cleaning, but this time metric is still low: With a rack of 2 blanks and 5 common letters, move-generation time was ~0.88 seconds (on my local machine).
+Racks with blanks take more time to compute due to current move generation logic and cleaning, but this time metric is still low: On the same 5 word board, with a rack of 2 blanks and 5 common letters, move-generation time was ~0.88 seconds (on my local machine).

 I have optimized my solution to meet my personal goal of needing less than 2 seconds for all playable move generation.
 I am very happy to have met this goal, but I am still looking for ways to optimize this solution further.
 I am constantly trying to optimize/improve the logic within my program.